Berry Good Triple-Berry Oat Smoothie

 Oats provide a unique source of grains in smoothies.
 They have impressive properties for disease prevention and are a rich source of vitamin E. What’s more, oats have fiber that promotes gut health by establishing and nourishing gut bacteria.

-Oats make the smoothie a more complete meal or snack, so you’ll feel more satisfied for sure.
+Oats make the smoothie a more complete meal or snack, so you’ll definitely feel more satisfied.

 How can I store a smoothie for later?